ARVOS-APP/ARVOS/README.md

         animatable (transform, rotate, scale, swap (implemented).
         should be able to link to other online content (webpages, etc) (implemented).

-Author uses Administration Interface to upload augments to Augment Server (not implemented)
+Author uses Administration Interface to upload augments to Augment Service (not implemented)

     Web service with html interface
     Author registration, login and authentication required.
     Upload, view and delete media files for augments.
-    Store media files for augments on web service Augment Server provides augment selected by user to client.
+    Store media files for augments on web service Augment service provides augment selected by user to client.

-Author uses Administration Interface to register augments with Directory Server (not implemented)
+Author uses Administration Interface to register channels with Directory Service (not implemented)

     Web service with html interface
     Author registration, login and authentication required.
-    Upload, view and delete attributes of augments.
+    Upload, view and delete attributes of channels.
-    Store attributes of augments on web service Directory server provides list of available augments to client.
+    Store attributes of channels on web service Directory service provides list of available channels to client.